dhh1128/codecraft.co/the-third-half-of-computational-economics.md

 	<li>Also give them a goal to maximize "profit".
 Profit would be defined differently for each entity, but would probably involve getting their work done while maximizing speed or other metrics.</li>
 	<li>Allow resource providers to "sell" their wares as they see fit, and give them the goal of maximizing "profit" as well.</li>
 </ul>
 I don't think a system like this would be worth building in all cases, and it might have some unpleasant side effects like starvation of a humble process that can't adequately compete for resources.
-It would require <a title="3 Commandments of Performance Optimization" href="../../../2013/01/08/3-commandments-of-performance-optimization/">measurement and tuning</a>.
-It might require some variant of genetic algorithms so initial profit formulas would evolve.
-But I can imagine this approach having nice benefits for a certain class of thorny problems.
-I wonder if I could build this concept into a <a title="My First Tangle With the Tower of Babel" href="../../../2013/04/26/my-first-tangle-with-the-tower-of-babel/">better programming language</a>...
+It would require <a title="3 Commandments of Performance Optimization" href="my-first-tangle-with-the-tower-of-babel.md">better programming language</a>...
 <p style="padding-left:30px;text-align:center;"><strong><span style="color:#000080;">Action Item</span></strong></p>
 <p style="padding-left:30px;"><em><span style="color:#000080;">What complications do you foresee in such an approach?
 And how would you enhance it?</span></em></p>

 <h6 class="zemanta-related-title" style="font-size:1em;">Related articles</h6>
 <ul class="zemanta-article-ul">
-	<li class="zemanta-article-ul-li"><a href="http://mashable.com/2013/08/08/ibm-cognitive-computing/" target="_blank">IBM Developing Computer System That Thinks Like a Human</a> (mashable.com)</li>
+	<li class="zemanta-article-ul-li"><a href="ibm-cognitive-computing.md" target="_blank">IBM Developing Computer System That Thinks Like a Human</a> (mashable.com)</li>
-	<li class="zemanta-article-ul-li"><a href="http://theoverthinker.org/2013/07/11/the-economics-of-sustainability-a-comparison-of-economic-models/" target="_blank">The Economics of Sustainability - A Comparison of Economic Models</a> (theoverthinker.org)</li>
+	<li class="zemanta-article-ul-li"><a href="the-economics-of-sustainability-a-comparison-of-economic-models.md" target="_blank">The Economics of Sustainability - A Comparison of Economic Models</a> (theoverthinker.org)</li>
 </ul>

 ---